core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 The request contains a CBOR map with a configuration filter or 'conf-filter', a CBOR array of topic properties, using the same abbreviations defined in {{pubsub-parameters}}.
 Each element of the array specifies one requested topic property of the current topic resource (see {{topic-resource-representation}}).

-On success, the broker returns a 2.05 (Content) response with a representation of the topic resource.
+On success, the broker returns a successful response (typically 2.05 Content) with a representation of the topic resource.
 The response has as payload the partial representation of the topic resource as specified in {{topic-resource-representation}}.

 If requirements are defined for the client to read the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST reply with a 4.xx client error response (such as 4.03 Forbidden).